Certora/Quorum/README.md

 # ProposalTools

-ProposalTools is an open-source Python utility designed to fetch and compare smart contract source codes.
-It helps users identify and analyze differences between local and remote versions of smart contract code, making it easier to review changes and ensure code integrity.
+ProposalTools is an open-source Python utility designed to verify the integrity of smart contracts deployed on blockchains.
+It fetches contract code directly from the blockchain and compares it with the official version provided by developers or customers in their GitHub repositories.
+This process helps identify discrepancies between the on-chain and official code, ensuring the contract deployed on the blockchain matches the intended version.
+By automating code comparison and streamlining the review of governance proposals, ProposalTools enhances the security and trustworthiness of smart contracts, helping users quickly detect unauthorized changes or errors.

 ## Features
 - **Fetch Smart Contract Source Codes:** Retrieve source code directly from various blockchains using contract addresses.